csdms/pymt/docs/usage.rst

   >>> model.setup(cfg_dir)

 Here,
-we didn't need the outputs from *setup* because the run directory has been specified, and the configuration file is created within it.
+we didn't use the outputs from *setup* because the run directory has been specified, and the configuration file is created within it.